Introduction to Taekwondo Martial Art

 Introduction to Taekwondo

-Taekwondo is one of the most popular martial arts in the world and there are several different styles to choose from.
+Taekwondo is one of the world’s most popular martial arts, and there are several different styles to choose from.
 We all know about the martial art known as Taekwondo, but how much do we know?
 Well, this is a comprehensive introduction to this fascinating sport, which involves kicking and punching.
-Taekwondo can be practiced by both men and women.
+Both men and women can practice taekwondo.
 It can be practiced individually or in a group.
 You’ve probably heard about the incredible benefits of taekwondo but are you curious enough to learn more about it?
 Today we are talking about the Introduction to Taekwondo.

 Taekwondo can be defined as the art of soft fists and kicking techniques.
 The word Taekwondo comes from two Korean words–talk meaning art and do meaning fist.
 This art involves kicking and punching in combination to protect the body.
 The objective of Taekwondo is to develop balance, coordination, and fitness.